Alexander House recognised for its digital excellence

 Alexander House has been recognised for being in the top 5% of digitally enabled care homes in South West London.

-The home run by Christian charity, Keychange, was awarded a certificate by the regional NHS Integrated Care Board (ICB), following the implementation of a number of digital projects including the Universal Care Plan (UCP).
+This home was awarded a certificate by the regional NHS Integrated Care Board (ICB), following the implementation of a number of digital projects including the Universal Care Plan (UCP).

 The UCP, an NHS service, facilitates the digital sharing of personal data to healthcare professionals, to improve outcomes for patients.
 The platform provides easily accessible patient information including historical records, improving relationship building and coordination of care across services.